lad-sapienza/ceraloop/README.md

 ### About me
 Give us short background info to help interpret and weight your feedback:
-- Educational qualification (checkboxes)
+- Educational qualification (checkboxes: None, High School, Bachelor's Degree, Master's Degree, PhD, Other)
-- Experience in archaeology (none/0, up to 5 years/5, up to 10 years/10, more than 10 years/10+)
+- Experience in archaeology (years of experience)
-- Experience with documentation and study of pottery (same values as above)
+- Experience with documentation and study of pottery (years of experience)
 - More about me (free text)

 Defaults: if empty, we use safe defaults (e.g., education = ["None"], experience = "0").
 You can edit these anytime.

+**Technical note**: The About Me form dynamically loads field definitions from Directus.
+This requires users to have read access to the `directus_fields` system collection (filtered to `user_information` only).
+See [docs/DIRECTUS_SETUP.md](docs/DIRECTUS_SETUP.md) for configuration details.

 ## Tech Stack